Online (E-mail) Therapy:

 We accept PayPal and all other major credit or debit cards.
 Once you hit the PayPal button it will allow you to pay with PayPal or another major credit or debit card.
 No PayPal account is required.

-First, make payment for your e-mail question below, via the payment button, and then send your e-mail question to Patricia Jones, M.A. via the E-Mail Me button below.
-Please note that your e-mail question cannot be received by the counselor unless you have first made the payment.)
+First, make payment for your e-mail question below, via the payment button, and then send your email question to Patricia Jones, M.A. via the E-Mail Me button below.

 The e-mail box will expand as you type so there is no limit to the number of words you can type.